 Q: Why are the Gubbi Gubbi people sometimes referred to as the Kabi Kabi people or Gabi Gabi people?

 A: The correct pronunciation regardless of how it is spelt is always Gubbi Gubbi (pronunciation: Gub-bee Gub-bee).

 Kabi Kabi/ Gabi Gabi is the incorrect spelling and pronunciation of the Gubbi Gubbi language group.
 Kabi Kabi is the foreigner’s interpretation of the language name of Gubbi Gubbi.

 To pay respect to the Traditional Owners, the correct spelling and pronunciation of Gubbi Gubbi should be said.
-Anyone who refers to the traditional owners as the Kabi Kabi people in pronounciation are misinformed.
-The correct pronunciation of the local Aboriginal traditional owners is the Gubbi Gubbi people (Gub-bee Gub-bee).
+Anyone who refers to the Traditional Owners as the Kabi Kabi people in pronounciation are misinformed.
+The correct pronunciation of the local Aboriginal Traditional Owners is the Gubbi Gubbi people (pronounciation: Gub-bee Gub-bee).
 For more information, please refer to our website page www.gubbigubbidyungungoo.com/gubbi-gubbi-people

 Q: How do you pronounce Gubbi Gubbi and Dyungungoo?